penn-state-open-science/roadmap/meetings.md

     - Still few or no responses from HHD or ECoS.
 2. New business
   - Open Science Bootcamp.
-    - We are pursuing a bootcamp, integrated with existing workshops, e.g., from [library](https://pennstateoffice365.sharepoint.com/sites/Fall2022-DataManagementResearchReproducibilityinRWorkshopSeries?e=1%3Ae9270d670d5d4d21b56146cfceffb363) and building on the Psychology/HHD [2019 version](](https://github.com/psu-psychology/r-bootcamp-2019).
+    - We are pursuing a bootcamp, integrated with existing workshops, e.g., from [library](https://pennstateoffice365.sharepoint.com/sites/Fall2022-DataManagementResearchReproducibilityinRWorkshopSeries?e=1%3Ae9270d670d5d4d21b56146cfceffb363) and building on the Psychology/HHD [2019 version](https://github.com/psu-psychology/r-bootcamp-2019).
     - CSC staff investigating sites for August 16-18 that permit food & meetings.
+    - Library has Collaborative Commons that we should investigate.
-  - Meet during Spring break (3/8) or punt until 3/22?
+  - Meet during ~Spring Break (3/8)~ or ~punt until 3/22~?
+    - Moved 3/22 meeting to 3/15.

+**Next meeting Wednesday, March 15, 2023 at 3:00 pm**

 ## 2023-02-08 Wednesday